status-im/nim-drchaos/README.md

 - Polymorphic types, missing serialization support.
 - References with cycles.
 A `.noFuzz` custom pragma will be added soon for cursors.
+- Object variants work only with the lastest memory management model `--mm:arc/orc`.

 ## Why choose Dr. Chaos